MiikaMatias/ot-harjoitustyo/README.md

 This game will be a multiplayer version of the titular game!
 As of this moment it is unfinished.

 ## How to play
 Navigate to the game from the menu.
-Click to create a cell of either color (every second click is blue, every second is red).
-Press space to go to the next state.
+Each player gets to place three cells, after which the game progresses one state.
+Points are gained from eating your enemies by outnumbering their cell (+2) or creating a new cell (+1).

 ## Python version
 Use python 3.8.